Tips for requesting a code review

 - Provide a link to the ticket for reference to the requirements, visual designs, and documentation.

-- Re-read the requirements and ensure that all requirements are met before submitting for review.
+- Re-read the requirements and ensure that all requirements are met before submitting them for review.

 - Be sure new and existing tests pass - unit testing, automation and manual testing.

 - Run linting checks and fix errors and warnings if they are not automated.

 - Assign your pull request to a reviewer, or tell your team.

 - Be prepared to talk about the work.